 - Two (2) letters of recommendation on your behalf from academic advisors and/or professional supervisors (to be submitted by those recommenders through the online application system).

-Please submit your application by Friday, December 22nd before 11:59pm Eastern Standard Time.
+Please submit your application by Friday, December 21st before 5:00pm Eastern Time.

-Please address any questions about the fellowship content to ELBI Program Manager, Matt Watson (firstname.lastname@example.org), and any questions about eligibility or the application process to ELBI Coordinator, Alison Pack (email@example.com):
+Please address any questions about the fellowship content to ELBI Program Manager, Matt Watson (email@example.com), and any questions about eligibility or the application process to Amanda Kobokovich at (firstname.lastname@example.org):